 About

-The Survivor Experiences Service provides a safe, supportive, confidential place for survivors of abuse in State, faith-based, or other forms of care to share their experiences.
+The Survivor Experiences Service aims to provide a safe, supportive, confidential place for survivors of abuse in State, faith-based, or other forms of care to share their experiences.

 Through the Abuse in Care Royal Commission of Inquiry, a number of survivors expressed their need for a service to share their experiences, between the closure of the Royal Commission and the time when a new, independent redress system is established.